raspberrypilearning/green-goals/en/step_5.md

 --- task ---

-Highlight the repeat loop by clicking on it.
-Make sure only the 5 blocks you need are highlighted (not the whole script).
+Click on the repeat loop to highlight it.
+Make sure that only the five blocks that you need are highlighted (not the whole script).

 --- /task ---

 --- task ---

-Drag these blocks into the image of the **RRR Panda** sprite and make sure you put them in the script you started earlier in this step:
+Drag these blocks into the image of the **RRR Panda** sprite and put them in the script that you started earlier in this step:

 ![image of the RRR Panda sprite](images/RRRpanda-sprite.png)